HeheYash/Yash-Walhekar-Cyber-Task-2/Analysis_Report.md

 A genuine company does not go through a public `bit.ly` shortener as an unsubscribe link.
 This is a popular obfuscator (user) attacker method of hiding (covering) the actual, malicious destination of the link.

-### 7. Verify presence of spelling or grammar errors
+### 7. Verifying presence of spelling or grammar errors
 The email content showed signs of low-quality automation, including a repeated sentence:
 > "Signing up for various services is second only to money producers in terms of how quickly one may earn SBs."